maikka39/tiny-restaurant/README.md

 ## Style guide Tiny Restaurant

-All the pages should follow the new [Design](https://www.figma.com/file/bNZsokOLB7Pk2AQjaNB3Hv/Tiny-Restaurant?node-id=207%3A275)
+All pages should follow the new [Design](https://www.figma.com/file/bNZsokOLB7Pk2AQjaNB3Hv/Tiny-Restaurant?node-id=207%3A275)

 Almost no custom CSS is needed, just use the [Bulma classes](https://bulma.io/documentation/)